rv10guy/gps2mqtt/README.md

 ## Installation

+1. GPSD (https://gpsd.gitlab.io/gpsd/) needs to be installed.
+Follow the directions for your platform.

+2. Install gpsd-clients and verify that gpsd is working correctly (example: CGPS)

-1. Clone the repository:
+3. Clone the repository:
 ```
 git clone https://github.com/rv10guy/gps2mqtt.git
 ```

-2. Change to the `gps2mqtt` directory:
+4. Change to the `gps2mqtt` directory:
 ```
 cd gps2mqtt
 ```

-3. Install the required Python libraries:
+5. Install the required Python libraries:
 ```
 pip install -r requirements.txt
 ```

-4. Install and test gpsd on your platform.

 ## Usage
 Run the application with: